-You can find poutine outside of Canada as a dish called “Chips, Cheese, & Gravy [or “Fries” if you live outside the UK] and the description is an accurate one.
+You can find poutine outside of Canada as a dish called “Chips, Cheese, & Gravy [or “Fries” if you live outside the UK], and the description is accurate.

 Poutine is simply French fries, fresh cheese curds, and brown gravy if you’re talking about the traditional dish.
-It is so popular in Canada that you can pick up some poutine at a McDonald’s if you really need some!
+It is so popular in Canada that you can pick up some poutine at a McDonald’s!

-Considering how easy it is to make, however, why settle for mass-produced frozen poutine when you could make your own at home?
-And why not try out your own variation on this dish that is listed as a Top 10 Canadian invention by CBC Television like this one: a poutine gyro?
+However, considering how easy it is to make, why settle for mass-produced frozen poutine when you could make your own at home?
+And why not try out your variation on this dish listed as a Top 10 Canadian invention by CBC Television like this: a poutine gyro?

 How Did Poutine Get Its Start?